palashahuja/simple_game/README.md

 simple_game
 ===========

-the game is to give a rough idea for an implementation for an app
+the game is to give a rough idea for the implementation of an app